stackhpc/ansible-slurm-appliance/docs/image-build.md

      - For a fatimage build: `fatimage`: This is defined in `enviroments/{common,site}/inventory/groups` and results in an update of all packages in the source image, plus installation of packages for default control, login and compute nodes.
-     - For an extra-built image, one or more specific groups e.g. `cuda` or `doca,lustre`.
+     - For an extra-built image, one or more specific groups e.g. `lustre` or `doca,cuda`.
 This extends the source image with just this additional functionality.

      See the top of [packer/openstack.pkr.hcl](../packer/openstack.pkr.hcl)